openharmony/docs/en/application-dev/reference/apis-ime-kit/errorcode-inputmethod-framework.md

 **Error Message**

-Input method panel doesn't exist.
+The input method panel does not exist.

 **Description**